 If you don't pay your Business Rates as shown on your Business Rates demand we will send you a Reminder Notice.
 The Reminder Notice will tell you the amount you have to pay in order to bring your account up to date.
-You must pay the amount shown on the Notice within 7 days of the date shown on the Reminder.
-If you do not pay the amount shown a further notice requesting payment in full.
-After which if payment is not made a court summons will be issued.
+You must pay the amount within 7 days of the date shown on the Reminder.
+If you do not pay the amount shown a Final Notice requesting payment in full will be issued, after which if payment is not made a court summons will be issued.

 If you do not pay the Business Rates demanded in a Reminder and Final Notice you may be summonsed before the Magistrates Court.
 This will add a cost of £45.00 to your account.